What is Single Stream Recycling?

 What goes in the recycling bin?

-Almost everything is recyclable as long as food and liquids are first dumped into the trash.
+Many things are recyclable as long as food and liquids are emptied out first.

 Recyclable items on campus include:

-- Clean paper, including newsprint, catalogs, magazines, phone books, copy paper, and junk mail and junk mail envelopes with plastic windows - no wax coating, please
+- Clean paper, including newsprint, catalogs, magazines, phone books, copy paper, and junk mail and mail envelopes with the plastic window removed - no wax coating, please

 - Clean glass food & beverage containers clear or colored